The Importance of a Defense Attorney

-The defense lawyer presents all of the defendant’s evidence to counter the prosecutor’s arguments and challenges all questionable assertions of facts by the prosecutor to ensure that a high burden of proof is met.
+The importance of a defense attorney presents all of the defendant’s evidence to counter the prosecutor’s arguments and challenges all questionable assertions of facts by the prosecutor to ensure that a high burden of proof is met.

 It’s important for a defendant to obtain the help of a defense lawyer as early as possible.